steveshogren/hugo-blog/content/post/why-emacs.md

 When choosing an editor or IDE, the most value comes from learning it well.
 A master never blames their tools.

 ---
 A few years ago, I decided to learn one editor really well.
 My work was in Perl, PHP, and Java.
 I was also tinkering with Ruby.
-I wanted something that could handle Perl, PHP, and Ruby well.

 I decided to try Emacs entirely on the recommendation of my mentor.
 He could make everything fly in Emacs.
 His fingers would dance over the keyboard while text flashed about the screen.
-It was a sight to behold, and I wanted that magic.
+It was an arcane magic, and I wanted that magic.

 After a few years of heavy Emacs usage, I started to get pinky finger numbness and tingling.
 I picked up Vimpulse, the Vim editing system inside Emacs.
 Pinky